 David’s emphasis in these workshops is on accessible techniques of building, modelling, surfacing and finishing relevant to designers and makers in various disciplines.
 There is a focus on ‘realism’ in representation, geared more to theatre and film work, but the aim in keeping the course solidly materials-based and covering as many of those as possible in a short course may even stimulate architectural or product model-makers looking for something new.
 Each session will offer a wealth of information, supported by specially prepared examples and worksheets, and clarified through demonstrations and practical exercises.
 Areas covered include: –

-methods of constructing or shaping with card, plastics and foams; methods of casting; modelling with soft materials inc. figures; techniques of soldering; scenics, such as plants and trees; various surface/texture treatments and paint finishes.
+methods of constructing or shaping with card, plastics and foams; methods of making model furniture; mouldmaking in silicone rubber and casting in polyurethane resin; modelling with soft materials; techniques of soldering (demonstration); scenics, such as plants and trees; various surface/texture treatments and paint finishes.

 Materials are provided, and participants need only bring some basic tools.
 Each will also bring with them their own varied knowledge and talent, making this a valuable opportunity to discuss and compare personal experience.
 Whether a beginner, or with more of a hobby interest, or a professional seeking more specific guidance…this unique course will help you on your way.